jmcastelo/qGetMirrorList/README.md

 ### Actions

 * **Rank selected**: Obtain the speed of the selected mirrors by downloading from them the `extra.db` database (a file less than 2MB in size).
-Support for rsync protocol is available if `rsync` dependency is met.
+Support for rsync protocol is available if `rsync` optional dependency is met.
 Please use this action with care, do not rank many mirrors at once.
 This action can be canceled.
 * **Save selected**: Save a mirror list with the selected mirrors on a chosen file.
 Do not select any mirror with rsync protocol if you plan to use the mirror list with Pacman.
 Use of rsync mirrors is supported by [powerpill](https://xyne.archlinux.ca/projects/powerpill/).
 * **Update**: Copy the selected (http/https) mirrors to a mirror file with path `/etc/pacman.d/mirrorlist`, ready for Pacman to use.
 This requires root privileges, so a suitable window appears for the user to enter his/her password.
 This action is disabled if `polkit` optional dependency is not met.